GillesQuodbach/SportSee/README.md

 - Clone this [repository](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) and follow the instructions provided in the Readme file.

-## Information: if you run this app without backend, you will see 4 errors in the console, it's because 4 calls are made by the app to the backend to downlaod the data, if no response, the app runs on its own mocked data
+## Information: if you run this app without backend, you will see 4 errors in the console, it's because 4 calls are made by the app to the backend to download the data, if no response, the app runs on its own mocked data